markomanninen/hyml/doc/minimal.rst

 There is no limit on nested levels.
 There is no limit on how many attribute-value pairs you want to use.
-Also it doesn't matter in what order you define tag content and keywords, althougt it might be easier to read for others, if the keywords are introduced first and then the content.
+Also it doesn't matter in what order you define tag content and keywords, althougt it might be easier to read for others, if keywords are introduced first and then the content.
 However, all keywords are rendered in the same order they have been presented in the markup.
-Also content and sub nodes are rendered similarly in the given order.
+Also content and sub nodes (expressions) are rendered similarly in the given order.

 Main differences to XML syntax are: